-The Pension categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Plan categorizes its fair value measurements within the fair value hierarchy established by GASB Statement No. 72, Fair Value Measurement and Application.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
-Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 are significant unobservable inputs.
+Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs, quoted market prices of similar assets in non-active markets, and inputs other than quoted that are observable either directly or indirectly; Level 3 are significant unobservable inputs and may include situations where there is minimal, if any, market activity.